flon-io/meta/readme.md

 Notes, plans, blueprints for http://flon.io

-Started as https://github.com/jmettraux/flon transported here.
+Started as https://github.com/jmettraux/flon then transported here.

 ## flon

 * flon is meant to work as a pack of flon workers
 * there is no preferred language for the implementation of flon pieces
-* the focus is on protocal and interfaces
+* the focus is on protocols and interfaces

 * flon builds heavily on HTTP and JSON